rishi23root/resume-curator/readme.md

     - [x] add error if all the fields are not filled or found in the uploaded json
 - [x] setup the flask on production server
 - [ ] add more templates
+- using docker is promissing - mrchoke/texlive:latest or 2023 (version 2023 cheked)

 <!-- open to contribution section -->